julienloizelet/crowdsec-splunk-app/dev/README.md

 - Update the [CHANGELOG.md](../CHANGELOG.md) file with the new version number and the changes made since the last release.
   - Each release description must respect the same format as the previous ones.
 - Update the `default/app.conf` file with the new version number.
+- Update the `appserver/static/javascript/setup_pages.js` file with the new version number.
 - Update the `app.manifest` file with the new version number by running the following command in the root folder of the project:

 ```bash